hutooo/hutooo/README.md

 <b> 💡 &nbsp; I’m a magician disguised as an engineer.
 Like to explore new technologies, think about interesting or whimsical questions.</b>

-<b> 🌱 &nbsp; I'm constantly refining magic in Computer Science, Mathematics, Creativity, Games and Coffee.</b>
+<b> 🌱 &nbsp; I'm constantly refining magic in Computer Science, Mathematics, Oxygen-Not-Included and Coffee.</b>

 <b> 💬 &nbsp; So, be free to ask me about anything.</b>